ApostolicDA/bank-customer-churn-analysis/README.md

 ![SQL](https://img.shields.io/badge/SQL-Analytics-green)
 ![PowerBI](https://img.shields.io/badge/PowerBI-Dashboard-yellow)
 ![Status](https://img.shields.io/badge/Project-Completed-success)

 # 📊 Bank Customer Churn Analysis

 A full-stack analytics project combining **Python data engineering, SQL analytics, and Power BI business intelligence** to identify key drivers of customer churn and propose retention strategies.

+This project demonstrates a **complete end-to-end analytics workflow used in real business environments**, transforming raw banking data into actionable insights for decision makers.

 ---

+# 📑 Table of Contents

+- Project Overview
+- Key Results
+- Business Problem
+- Tech Stack
+- Dataset
+- Project Architecture
+- Data Cleaning (Python)
+- SQL Data Modeling
+- KPI Validation
+- Dashboard Overview
+- Business Recommendations
+- Repository Structure
+- Skills Demonstrated
+- Contact

+---

 # 📌 Project Overview

 The dataset contains **10,000 bank customers** with demographic, financial, and behavioral attributes.
-The dataset is a publicly available banking churn dataset commonly used for predictive analytics and customer retention studies.

-The workflow demonstrates a complete **end-to-end analytics pipeline**:

-- Python for data cleaning and preprocessing
-- SQL for analytical transformations and KPI generation
-- Power BI for executive dashboards
-- SQL validation for dashboard metrics
+This dataset is widely used in **customer churn prediction and banking analytics studies**.

-The objective is to simulate the **real workflow of a data analyst in a banking environment**, transforming raw customer data into actionable insights for leadership teams.
+The workflow simulates the **typical responsibilities of a data analyst in a financial institution**:

+1. Data preparation and cleaning using Python
+2. Analytical transformation and KPI generation using SQL
+3. Interactive dashboard creation in Power BI
+4. KPI validation to ensure analytical accuracy

+The goal is to convert **raw customer data into meaningful insights** that help banks reduce churn and improve retention.

 ---

 # 🚀 Key Results

-- Identified **5 major drivers of customer churn** across behavioral, financial, and geographic dimensions
+- Identified **5 major drivers of customer churn**
-- Built an **end-to-end analytics pipeline (Python → SQL → Power BI)**
+- Built a complete **Python → SQL → Power BI analytics pipeline**
-- Validated **all dashboard KPIs using SQL queries**
+- Validated **dashboard KPIs using SQL queries**
-- Discovered **customers with only one product are 4× more likely to churn**
+- Customers with **only one product are 4× more likely to churn**
-- Identified **Germany as the highest churn-contributing region**
+- **Germany contributes the largest share of churned customers**
+- Overall churn rate identified as **20.37%**

 ---

 # 🧠 Business Problem

 Customer churn significantly impacts revenue in the banking sector.
-Retaining customers is often more cost-effective than acquiring new ones.
+Acquiring a new customer is **significantly more expensive than retaining an existing one**.

-This analysis addresses the following key questions:
+This analysis answers the following business questions:

 - Which customer segments are most likely to churn?
-- What behavioral and financial attributes drive churn?
+- What financial and behavioral factors drive churn?
-- How does geography influence churn?
+- How does geography influence customer attrition?
-- What strategies can the bank implement to reduce churn?
+- What strategies can reduce churn risk?

 ---